courtois-neuromod/ds_prep/physio/README.rst

 ==================================================
 The information we need to fetch is essentially the *number of volumes* in each run, and for that : we need to link neuroimaging and physiological acquisitions

-``phys2bids`` is meant to be used in conjunction with other of the BIDS ecosystem.
-That is, ``phys2bids`` workflow relies on the metadata given by other BIDS processes.
+``phys2bids`` is meant to be used in conjunction with other utilities in the BIDS  ecosystem.
+That is, ``phys2bids`` multirun workflow relies on the metadata given by other BIDS processes.
 For instance, researchers may use `dicom2bids <http://nipy.org/workshops/2017-03-boston/lectures/bids-heudiconv/#1>`_ to convert their neuroimaging data to BIDS format.

 Then, researchers can use datetime information to link the appropriate physiological acquisition files with a specific neuroimaging acquisition.
 There are actually a number of ways to work this out, and it depends on the researcher's storage organization.